-There is only one alarm in the analysis we now have, and the program is also found not to terminate, which means that every execution either encounters the problem from line 16 in main_1.c, or an infinite loop somewhere else in the program.
+Furthermore, the program is also found not to terminate.
+This means that every execution either encounters the problem from line 14 in main_1.c, or an infinite loop somewhere else in the program.
 We should, therefore, pay particular attention to this alarm.
-The GUI can be used to inspect the value of hash before the loop in main, and this way we may notice that Skein_256_Final only wrote in the first character of hash.
-The rest of this local array remained uninitialized.